-Note: the merging activity is not a fully automatic one and comprises a sanity check (format compliance, tie-lines status, country balance) of each individual file with a specific operational procedure in case of inconsistencies.
+Note: the merging activity is not a fully automatic one and comprises a sanity check (format compliance, tie-lines status, bidding zone balance) of each individual file with a specific operational procedure in case of inconsistencies.

 4.2.2.
-Pre-qualification14
+Pre-qualification